 Automate your budget

 Apply a similar strategy to stay on top of building savings and paying debt.
-Set up automatic transfers to an emergency fund, savings account, investment accounts, etc. You can always adjust how much goes toward each account month to month.
+Set up automatic transfers to an emergency fund, savings account, retirement accounts, etc. You can always adjust how much goes toward each account month to month.

 Don’t forget your emergency fund

 It’s even more important to have a dedicated emergency fund as a freelancer.
-The typical advice of covering 6 months of expenses might need to be adjusted as well.
+The typical advice of covering three-to-six months of expenses might need to be adjusted as well.
 Given the varying nature of freelance income and more frequent tax requirements, you may want to keep an even larger buffer to cover potential slow months or unexpected expenses.

 Plan for retirement